Alex-Beep-Cao/HTMLCSS-Project/README.md

 To have better understand how HTML and Css works and have a real word practice with those skills Trying different style of decorate the website

+Building Online shopping web pages using HTML and CSS in my spare time.
+Main page, register page, search page and product detail page are integrated into the project with a display of the web pages similar to basic Taobao webpages.